-We’ve read so many times about the Camino de Santiago … and then forgotten about it again.
-But somehow, it would always pop up again – in magazines, on YouTube clips or in a casual conversation.
+We read so many times about the Camino de Santiago … it was never too far from our thoughts.
+Somehow, it would always popped up again, whether it’s in magazines, on the internet or in casual conversations.

 We love being out in nature and have done a couple of hiking trips in and around Cape Town, our home city.

-In 2014 we’ve decided it was time to undertake this journey in Spain…we were ready for an adventure – totally out of our comfort zone – and a hike for four weeks in Spain sounded like the perfect opportunity exploring a new country while we can do what we love most – hiking!
+In 2014 we decided it was time to take this trip in Spain…we were ready for an adventure – completely out of our comfort zone – and a four week hike in Spain sounded like the perfect opportunity exploring a new country while we can do what we love most – hiking!

-Over the years we’ve bought all the hiking equipment we could possibly use and one day in May 2014, after a hike on the famous Table Mountain, we’ve made the decision to buy our tickets to Spain …
+Over the last few years we bought all the hiking equipment we could possibly use and one day in May 2014, after a hike on the famous Table Mountain, we made the decision to buy our tickets to Spain …

-… but then Corna’s dad suddenly passed away.
-We had to deal with our grief and there were then other commitments that needed our attention … again we’ve put the Camino on hold … but it was always present in our thoughts.
+But then Corna’s dad suddenly passed away.
+We had to deal with our grief and there were then other commitments that needed our attention.
+For now, our Camino was on hold … but somehow, we just knew we will get to that eventually.

-By the end of 2016 we were so trapped in our work commitments that we needed to somehow “break out” of this routine to stay sane.
-And this is how we – eventually – bought our tickets to Spain, packed our backpacks and by the end of March 2017 we were ready for an adventure of a lifetime!
+By the end of 2016 we were so trapped in our work commitments that we somehow needed to “break out” of this routine to stay sane.
+And this is how we finally bought our tickets to Spain, packed our backpacks and by the end of March 2017 we were ready for an adventure of a lifetime!

-A map in our John Brierley guide book of the Camino Frances – starting in St Jean Pied-de-Port in France and ending in Santiago de Compostela in Spain
+A map in our guidebook of the Camino Frances – starting in St Jean Pied-de-Port in France and ending in Santiago de Compostela in Spain

 We would have loved to start walking from St Jean Pied-de-Port in France, but unfortunately we were time-restricted.